PhilLockett/cardgen1/README.md

 ## Creating a tar file

-Sometimes it is more convenient to use a tarbar to share software than connect to GitHub.
+Sometimes it is more convenient to use a tar file to share software than connect to GitHub.
 The following command will create a tar file called 'cardgen-1.0.tar.gz' from a cloned copy of the code:

     cd cardgen/